spielmanlab/aa_phylo_fit_topology/README.md

-## Relationship between model fit and inference accuracy in protein phylogenetics
+## Relative model fit does not predict topological accuracy in single-gene protein phylogenetics

 Please direct all questions or comments to Stephanie via `spielman <AT> rowan <DOT> edu`.